-In the instance that students are required to speak (e.g., if a student requires a scribing accommodation for ACCESS for ELLs 2.0 or MSAA, seat students in a classroom or other testing location alone, away from other students, so that their responses cannot be heard by other students.
-Please consult the TAMs for MSAA and ACCESS for ELLs 2.0, and Alternate ACCESS for more information on how to create a secure testing environment in these circumstances.
+In the instance that students are required to speak (e.g., if a student requires a scribing accommodation), seat students in a classroom or other testing location alone, away from other students, so that their responses cannot be heard by other students.
+Please consult the TAMs and accommodations manuals for specific assessments for more information on how to create a secure testing environment in these circumstances.

-During the speaking units of the ACCESS for ELLs 2.0 assessment, the TAM states that up to three to five students may be tested in a room at the same time.
-Testing in a small group may only occur if the testing environment is set up so that no students may hear any other student responses.
+During the speaking units of the ACCESS for ELLs assessment, the TAM states that up to three to five students may be tested in a room at the same time.
+Testing in a small group may only occur if the testing environment is set up so that no student may hear any other student responses.
 If possible, schedule one-on-one sessions to ensure secure administration.